Covers and direct limits: a contramodule-based approach: Introduction

 \subsection{Contramodules}

-A \emph{left contramodule} over a complete, separated right linear topological ring $\R$ is an algebra (or, in our preferred terminology, a module) over the monad~$\boT_\R$.
+A \emph{left contramodule} over a complete, separated right linear topological ring $\R$ is a module (or, in the more standard terminology, an algebra) over the monad~$\boT_\R$.
 In other words, a left $\R$\+contramodule $\C$ is a set endowed with a \emph{left contraaction} map $\pi_\C\:\R[[\C]]\rarrow\C$ satisfying the associativity and unitality equations written down in Section~\ref{monads-subsecn}.

 Restricting the map~$\pi_\C$ to the subset of finite formal linear combinations $\R[X]\subset\R[[X]]$, one obtains the structure of a module over the monad $X\longmapsto\R[X]$ on the underlying set of every left $\R$\+contramodule, which is the same as a left $\R$\+module structure.
 This construction defines a natural forgetful functor $\R\contra \rarrow\R\modl$ from the category of left $\R$\+contramodules to the category of left $\R$\+modules.
 The monad $\boT_\R$ is additive, the category $\R\contra$ is abelian, and the forgetful functor $\R\contra\rarrow\R\modl$ is exact and preserves infinite products (but not coproducts).